 READ MORE: The 15 Best Things to Do in Waynesville NC

 Hiking Distance: 1.5 Miles

-One of the top spots to stop along the Appalachian Trail, Max Patch is a mountain located near the Tennessee-North Carolina state line.
+One of the top spots to stop along the Appalachian Trail, Max Patch is a mountain near the border of North Carolina and Tennessee.

 It’s widely regarded for its sunny disposition and for its exceptional views of surrounding mountain ranges, including the Great Smokies, Great Balsams, and Black Mountains.